 - Elevation - to reduce swelling

-- Anti-inflammatory medications to reduce pain and inflammation.
-(Cortisone (steroid) injections to reduce inflammation are not usually recommended as they may weaken the tendon and increase the risk of rupture).
+- Non-steroidal anti-inflammatory drugs to reduce pain and inflammation.
+(Cortisone (corticosteroid) injections to reduce inflammation are not usually recommended as they may weaken the tendon and increase the risk of rupture).

 Podiatry, including gait analysis and the fitting of orthotic devices to support the foot and reduce stress on the tendon, may be recommended.

 For cases of Achilles tendonitis that do not respond to initial treatment, casting or splinting of the affected foot may be recommended to allow it to rest completely.